Joel-wong-al/Delta_Challenge/README.md

 - **Scripts** - All gameplay and system scripts for the project.
 - **Starter Assets** - First-person controller and related assets.
 - **Textures** - Image files used for materials and in-game assets (e.g., newspaper images).
-- **VFX** - Visual effects used in the game (e.g., Fridge Mist).
+- **VFX** - Folder housing the flickering light VFX effects.
 - **Videos** - Splash Screen at the start of the game.

 ---

 ## 2. Overview

-A first-person convenience store simulation where players act as a night-shift cashier to monitor customers via a CCTV system, identify suspicious activity, and apprehend shoplifters before they escape.
+A first-person convenience store simulation where players act as a night-shift security personnel to monitor customers via a CCTV system, identify suspicious activity, and apprehend shoplifters before they escape.
 The game integrates NPC AI, Unity’s Navigation System, raycasting-based interactions, and a day/wave progression system.

 **Core Features:**
-- NPCs with state-based AI (customers, Cashier & thieves) using FSM-like behavior.
+- NPCs with state-based AI (customers, cashier & thieves) using FSM-like behavior.
 - Unity NavMesh for pathfinding and dynamic movement.
 - Raycasting for monitor/Thief interaction and object highlighting.
 - Cashier NPC for in-store apprehension